 Working alongside having a vacation stirs the imagination of so many wish list ideas.
 Working while sitting at the front of the beach or soaking in the breathtaking views of the mountain peaks while sipping on a hot cup of coffee has become the new code for stable work life.

 Here in this post, we have curated a list of the best workation destinations in India and the most amazing resorts where you can spend your time relaxing along with enjoying spectacular views.
-All the resorts recommended in this post consists free Wi-Fi facilities therefore ensuring a smooth workation for their guests.
+All the resorts recommended in this post consists of free Wi-Fi facilities, therefore, ensuring a smooth workation for their guests.

 1. Shillong, Meghalaya

-Nestled amidst pine trees, lush greenery and spellbinding waterfalls lies the state of Meghalaya in the North-Eastern part of India.
-Shillong, the capital of Meghalaya is also often referred as the “Scotland of the East”.
-When the rest of India struggles to some how pass days under the scorching heat during summer, Shillong enjoys a mild tropical climate therefore making it a sought after vacation destination.
+Nestled amidst pine trees, lush greenery and spellbinding waterfalls lie the state of Meghalaya in the North-Eastern part of India.
+Shillong, the capital of Meghalaya is also often referred to as the “Scotland of the East”.
+When the rest of India struggles to somehow pass days under the scorching heat during summer, Shillong enjoys a mild tropical climate, therefore, making it a sought after vacation destination.